Why Camp with an RV Host?

 There are a handful of RV membership clubs in existence, of which the most popular and unique is Harvest Hosts.
-Harvest Hosts offers members the option to stay for free overnight at a collection of 1200+ sites across the US and Canada.
+Harvest Hosts offers members the option to stay overnight at a collection of 1200+ sites across the US and Canada.
 All that is required in exchange for overnight accommodations is support of the local business at which you are staying.
 Does all of this sound right up your alley?
 Read on for even more reasons why you should camp with an RV host.

-Host camping versus other types of free camping
+Host camping versus other types of camping

-Overnight camping with a host is unlike any other type of free camping.
-Blacktop boondocking (staying for free in parking lots) surely has its place as far as convenience goes.
+Overnight camping with a host is unlike any other type of camping.
+Blacktop boondocking (staying in parking lots) surely has its place as far as convenience goes.
 Still though, it is certainly not the kind of quiet camping one can expect in the wild or at an RV host location.

 While boondocking in the wild can be an adventure, staying at Harvest Host locations can provide unique experiences all their own.
 In addition to the variety types of host locations, each offers conveniently-accessed sites, beautiful and remote views, and the opportunity to meet new members of the community.

 Within the realm of Harvest Hosts camping, you will find many different types of hosts.
 These include wineries and vineyards, breweries and distilleries, farms and markets, museums and other attractions, and golf courses, which are offered with a membership upgrade.
 More specific host examples include dozens of vineyards in California’s wine country, alpaca farms across the Midwest, lavender farms in Washington, an automobile history museum in Pennsylvania, beautiful desert golf courses in the Southwest, a wonderful variety of breweries across the Northeast, and so much more.
 With 1200+ host locations to choose from, the variety is seemingly infinite, and each experience is like no other.